muratcanoguzhan/dosdonts/README.md

 # Dosdonts

+- Approaches as a Module or Standalone
   - Straightforward app
     - Show loaded pages
     - Show main.js
   - Lazy loaded version
     - Show loaded pages
     - Show main.js
   - Migrate to standalone app along with route and components
     - Lots of files has gone
     - Can be lazy loaded
+  - ViewEncapsulation.None example

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.